Yandy Díaz Player Props: Rays vs. Nationals

 Yandy Díaz At The Plate (2022)

-- Among the qualified hitters in MLB play last season, he ranked 15th in batting average, sixth in on-base percentage, and 69th in slugging.
+- Among the qualified hitters in MLB play last year, he ranked 15th in batting average, sixth in on-base percentage, and 69th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.